Essential Writing Techniques (Beyond Story Structure)

 Writing Stories in Second Person

 Writing in second person can be a challenge, and something few writers choose to do.
-Nonetheless, here are 6 situations where you may find it's worthwhile.
+Nonetheless, if it is the best choice for your story, there's no reason to shy away from it.
+Here are 6 situations where you may find it's worthwhile.

 dialogue basics